-A. Hardware Platform
+2.1.
+Hardware Platform

-We use the LogiSphere RFID system from Sensite Solutions which operates at a frequency of 868 MHz.
+We use the LogiSphere RFID system from Sensite Solutions, which operates at a frequency of 868 MHz.
 The system consists of readers (HBL100) and active tags (BN208).
-The reason for this choice is that the tags are small (Figure 1), lightweight (14 gr) and have a long lifetime.
-These characteristic make them ideal for embedding them in clothes.
+The active tags periodically broadcast beacon frames containing their IDs, which can then be received by the readers.
+When the readers receive a beacon frame, they are able to determine its signal strength which can then be used for fingerprinting.
+The reason for using this system is that the tags are small (Figure 1), lightweight (14 gr) and have a long lifetime.
+These characteristics make them ideal for embedding them in clothes.
 The output power was set to -10 dBm, which provides a transmission range of approximately 50 meters (sufficient to cover most apartments).
 With this transmission power, the batteries can send approximately 16 million transmissions.
-The beacon interval is configurable, but for the experiments described hereinafter the rate is set to 1 beacon every second.
-The tag has an accelerometer sensor which can detect (the lack of) movement, and hence, the tag can stop sending beacons when it is still.
-Given these settings, and considering that in most cases elderly users are not active more than 50%of the day, the tag has a lifetime of roughly one year.
+The beacon interval is configurable, but for the experiments described hereinafter the rate is set to 1 beacon frame every second.
+The tag has an accelerometer sensor which can detect (the lack of) movement, and hence, the tag can stop sending beacon frames when it is still.
+Given these settings, and considering that in most cases elderly users are not active more than 50% of the day, the tag has a lifetime of roughly one year.